mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 ## Mapping
 **hisat2** is a fast and sensitive splice-aware aligner that compresses the genome using an indexing scheme to reduce the amount of space needed to store the genome.
-This also makes the genome quick to search, using a whole-genome index.We use samtools to convert the output file from mapping to bam format and to index the bam files.Indexing creates a searchable index of sorted bam files required in some programs.
+This also makes the genome quick to search, using a whole-genome index.
+We use samtools to convert the output file from mapping to bam format and to index the bam files.
+Indexing creates a searchable index of sorted bam files required in some programs.

 ```
 wget https://vectorbase.org/common/downloads/Current_Release/AgambiaePEST/fasta/data/VectorBase-53_AgambiaePEST_AnnotatedCDSs.fasta